wirelessops/ReceiptsGo/README.md

 - `git update-index --assume-unchanged app/src/free/res/xml/analytics.xml`
 - `git update-index --assume-unchanged app/src/main/res/values/secrets.xml`

 This will prevent git from tracking these changes against your local secrets.
+Alternatively, you can run `resources/git_init.sh` from the command line to ensure these are run.

 ## Donate